Odenwaldschule: Closure of the school

 The sponsoring organisation publicly announced on 25 April 2015 that it had not succeeded in securing the finances for continued operation, after a large part of the trust funded by former students had been spent.
 This meant the definite end of the school.
 The remaining time until the next academic year was used to wind down all school operations and to move the students to other schools, according to Vice District Administrator Schimpf.
 "The school is where it is now through its own mistakes, its own structures, by turning a blind eye and ducking away, through its own non-action", the head of the management team, Marcus Halfen-Kieper, explained.
 "We could and should neither try to blame the responsibility for the situation on the media nor the regulators or the politics nor even the victims of sexual assault at the school."

 Parents and students fought to keep the school open.
-On 30 May 2015, the chairman of the sponsoring organisation resigned after temporarily giving up the reigns to the new management team on 17 May 2015.
+On 30 May 2015, the chairman of the sponsoring organisation resigned after temporarily giving up the reins to the new management team on 17 May 2015.
 The school, parents, and former students hoped to attract financing for the next two academic years by setting up a trust, but were not successful.

 On 16 June 2015, the sponsoring organisation declared itself bankrupt and in September 2015, the school was permanently closed.

 In 2016, the inventory of the school (furniture, tools and the library) were sold by public auction, and the school's archive was given to a public archive in Darmstadt for preservation.
 Months later, the buildings were sold to an entrepreneur from Mannheim.
 Also in 2016, a group consisting of parents and donors who wanted to reopen the school under a new name ("Schuldorf Lindenstein") declared the end of their efforts.